James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 A free caching plugin that helps in improving your site speed to a great extent.
 Also supports connecting Cloudflare for advanced code minimization.

-Regular updates and millions of downloads keep this plugin on the popular in the list for years.
+Regular updates and millions of downloads keep this plugin on the popular list for years.

 Three of them make a great combination.